freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-21.english.md

 <section id='description'>
 Your line graph needs some scales so it knows how to translate the data into visual distances.

 Create a new `const` named `yScale`, and set it equal to `d3.scaleLinear()`.
-This will create a linear scale for the vertical or "y" axis.
+This will be a linear scale for the vertical or "y" axis of the line graph.
 </section>

 ## Instructions